josepcrespo/symfony-5-http-cached-rest-api/README.md

 **A note on POST, PUT, and DELETE Requests**:

-In order to run any `POST`, `PUT`, or `DELETE` requests, you'll need to send a valid API key in the `X-AUTH-TOKEN` header.
+In order to run any `POST`, `PUT`, or `DELETE` requests, you'll need to send a valid API key in the `X-AUTH-TOKEN` header or using the Bearer token strategy.
 To acquire an API key, you'll need to create an initial user by installing the fixtures.
 Passwords, and API keys, are scrubbed from the JSON during serialization, so in order to actually retrieve the api key, you'll need to load up the database in an app like TablePlus.

 ## FOSRestBundle